mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

   nrow = 3,
   byrow = TRUE
 )

-# Note: base::eigen() gives right eigenvectors, so we need
-#         to calculate their inverse to get the left
-#         eigenvectors.

 # base::eigen() gives right eigenvectors, which satisfy the equation
 #   A %*% x = lambda %*%x (which is not the equation we are trying